Robert01101101/Robert01101101/README.md

 ## Hi there 👋

-I'm Robert Michels, a designer, and developer from Vancouver.
+I'm a designer, and developer from Vancouver.
 My inexhaustible curiosity and love for digital media led me to attend Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Interactive Arts & Technology.

 I've prototyped, designed, and developed various interactive applications throughout my career, covering everything from XR to web development.
 These experiences have shaped me into a designer who emphasizes a user-goal-driven approach, a developer who values scalability and accessibility, and an expert in rapid prototyping.

-**I'm currently looking for work.
-Contact me if you would like to make cool stuff together!**
+**Contact me if you would like to make cool stuff together!
+I'm currently looking for work.**

 [![Portfolio Badge](https://rmichels.com/assets/other/GHBadge-Portfolio-v3.svg)](https://rmichels.com)
 [![Email Badge](https://rmichels.com/assets/other/GHBadge-Email-v2.svg)](mailto:hi@rmichels.com)